Sadia-js/pet-adoption/README.md

 - Like button stands for how many pets you selected.
 - Dynamic UI
 - Sort by Price button used to show price from descending to ascending.
-- Adopt button will confirm your process
+- Adopt button will verify your confirmation process

 ## Deployment